-- Acquisition of money, clothes, mobile phones, etc. without plausible explanation; - Gang-association and/or isolation from peers/social networks; - Exclusion or unexplained absences from school, college or work; - Leaving home/care without explanation and persistently going missing or returning late; - Excessive receipt of texts/phone calls; - Returning home under the influence of drugs/alcohol; - Inappropriate sexualised behaviour for age/sexually transmitted infections; - Evidence of/suspicions of physical or sexual assault; - Relationships with controlling or significantly older individuals or groups; - Multiple callers (unknown adults or peers); - Frequenting areas known for sex work; - Concerning use of internet or other social media; - Increasing secretiveness around behaviours; and - Self-harm or significant changes in emotional well-being.
+- acquisition of money, clothes, mobile phones, etc. without plausible explanation; - gang-association and/or isolation from peers/social networks; - children being exposed to or perpetrating serious levels of violence and/or being manipulated or forced into excessive violence towards others by somebody who is exploiting them.
+For further information see https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/418131/Preventing_youth_violence_and_gang_involvement_v3_March2015.pdf - exclusion or unexplained absences from school, college or work; - leaving home/care without explanation and persistently going missing or returning late; - excessive receipt of texts/phone calls; - returning home under the influence of drugs/alcohol; - inappropriate sexualised behaviour for age/sexually transmitted infections; - evidence of/suspicions of physical or sexual assault; relationships with controlling or significantly older individuals or groups; - multiple callers (unknown adults or peers); - frequenting areas known for sex work; - concerning use of internet or other social media; - increasing secretiveness around behaviours; and - self-harm or significant changes in emotional well-being.

-Although the following vulnerabilities increase the risk of child sexual exploitation, not all children with these indicators will be exploited and child sexual exploitation can occur without any of these issues:
+Although the following vulnerabilities increase the risk of child sexual exploitation and/or criminal exploitation, not all children with these indicators will be exploited and child sexual and criminal exploitation can occur without any of these issues:

-- Having a prior experience of neglect, physical and/or sexual abuse; - Lack of a safe/stable home environment, now or in the past (domestic violence or parental substance misuse, mental health issues or criminality, for example); - Recent bereavement or loss;

-- Social isolation or social difficulties; - Absence of a safe environment to explore sexuality; - Economic vulnerability; - Homelessness or insecure accommodation status; - Connections with other children and young people who are being sexually exploited; - Family members or other connections involved in adult sex work; - Having a physical or learning disability; and - Being looked after (particularly those in residential care and those with interrupted care histories).
+- Having a prior experience of neglect, physical and/or sexual abuse; - Lack of a safe/stable home environment, now or in the past (domestic violence or parental substance misuse, mental health issues or criminality, for example); - Recent bereavement or loss: - Social isolation or social difficulties; - Absence of a safe environment to explore sexuality; - Economic vulnerability; - Homelessness or insecure accommodation status; - Connections with other children and young people who are being sexually exploited; - Family members or other connections involved in adult sex work; - Having a physical or learning disability; and - Being looked after (particularly those in residential care and those with interrupted care histories).

-The school teaches children about consent and the risks of sexual exploitation in the PSHE and SRE curriculum.
-A common feature of sexual exploitation is that the child often does not recognise the coercive nature of the relationship and does not see her/himself as a victim.
+The school teaches children about consent and the risks of sexual and criminal exploitation in the PSHE and SRE curriculum.
+A common feature of sexual and criminal exploitation is that the child often does not recognise the coercive nature of the relationship and does not see her/himself as a victim.
 The child may initially resent what she/he perceives as interference by staff but staff must act on their concerns, as they would for any other type of abuse.

-All staff are made aware of the indicators of sexual and criminal - including county lines - exploitation of children and all concerns are reported immediately to the DSL.
-The DSL will consider the need to make a referral to Children's Social Care via the MASH sections 26 and 27 above) as with any other child protection concern and with particular reference to local safeguarding partnership Child Sexual Exploitation procedures.
+All staff are trained to report all concerns about CSE and CCE immediately to the DSL.
+The DSL will consider the need to make a referral to Children's Social Care via the MASH (see sections 27 and 28 above) as with any other child protection concern and with particular reference to WS procedures.
 Parents will be consulted and notified as above.

-Following a referral to Children's Social Care, a Multi-Agency Sexual Exploitation (MASE) meeting may be convened under local safeguarding partnership inter-agency safeguarding procedures.
-The school will attend and share information at MASE meetings as required.
-Parents and young people will be invited to attend MASE meetings by Children's Social Care as appropriate.
+Following a referral to Children's Social Care, a Multi-Agency Child Exploitation (MACE) meeting may be convened under local WS inter-agency safeguarding procedures.
+The school will attend and share information at MACE meetings as required.
+Parents and young people will be invited to attend MACE meetings by Children's Social Care as appropriate.

-32. So-called 'honour based' violence
+35. So-called 'honour based' violence